LiaScript/docs/README.md

 ```

                                --{{1}}--
-The result is displayed within the table, all elements can be played on demand.
+The result is displayed within the table; all elements can be played on demand.

                                  {{1}}
 | English              | German                            | Russian                                 | Arabic male               | Arabic female               |